-LIVE DEMO WITH REAL PEOPLE: Book your Magento one page checkout live demonstration with dedicated supporter NOW.
+LIVE DEMO WITH REAL PEOPLE: Book your Magento one page checkout live demonstration with a dedicated supporter NOW.

 As you can see, everything (and I do mean everything) customers need to fill and know about their order is set into a single page.
 The only step a customer needs to take to finalize their purchase is to click the order button.

-Statistics & facts about the one step checkout process
+Statistics & facts about the one-step checkout process

 What causes abandoned carts?

 Generally, we can separate cart abandonment reasons into three categories: customer’s intent, price, and usability.

 ERASE THESE REASONS: Learn how to minimize cart abandonment in easy 1-2-3 steps!

 Intention and pricing dictate customers’ behaviors the most.
 However, the technicality of the checkout process also plays a significant role here.

 And since these other two factors are hard to optimize, we can only count on the improvement of the checkout flow to change the conversion rate.